danielmartinsen/bruker-reg-system/README.md

 ## Description

-Easy chech in and user management system for youth clubs in Norway.
+Easy check in and user management system for youth clubs in Norway.
 Get advanced statistics and insights to usage.
 Made in Norway with love for simplification.

 ---